kWAYTV/hypixel-ban-tracker-bot/README.md

 HypixelBanChecker tracks watchdog (automatic) and staff (manual) bans on the Hypixel Minecraft server.
 The bot is easy to set up and use, and it offers real-time updates on the ban status of players on the Hypixel server.

+Add the bot to your server so you don't need to host it yourself!
+[Invite the bot](https://discord.com/api/oauth2/authorize?client_id=1114594189796192276&permissions=2147560464&scope=bot%20applications.commands)

 ## 🚀 Features

 1. **Real-time Updates** - The bot checks the ban status every 0.1 seconds.